Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Proposed Methods

 \subsection{Spectral-Spatial Graph Reasoning Network}

-The feature $F$ is obtained through the backbone network composing with three blocks.
+The feature $F$ is obtained through a backbone network containing three blocks.
 Each block includes a convolutional layer followed by a GN layer and a ReLU function.
-There is 2x downsampling after the first block to reduce the memory consumption.
-The whole network is trained from the scratch and no pre-trained parameters of the existing popular models need to be loaded.
+There is a 2x downsampling after the first block to reduce memory consumption.
+The whole network is trained from scratch and does not need any pre-trained parameters of existing popular models.

-After passing through the SAGRN and SEGRN, we obtain the corresponding enhanced features $F_{sa\_main}$ and $F_{se}$.
-To preserve the original information, we adopt the residual skip connection, thus the spectral-spatial fused feature $F_{fused}\in \mathbb{R}^{C\times H\times W}$ is defined as
+After passing through SAGRN and SEGRN, we obtain the corresponding enhanced features $F_{sa\_main}$ and $F_{se}$.
+To preserve the original information of the input feature $F$, we adopt a residual skip connection, thus the spectral-spatial fused feature $F_{fused}\in \mathbb{R}^{C\times H\times W}$ is defined as